sagemath/trac_to_gh/Issue 7893.md

     "user": "https://github.com/kwankyu"
 }
 ```
-Assignee: tbd
+Assignee: @kwankyu

+Keywords: service daemon mode background

-Many users seem to write individually scripts starting and stop a Sage server.
+Many users seem to write individually scripts starting and stopping a Sage server.
 It would be good that there is a place where these efforts can be combined.

 Issue created by migration from https://trac.sagemath.org/ticket/7893